Mazda6: Awards

 The Mazda6 was praised for its edgy handsome design, communicative steering, and tight suspension.
 However, as it was designed as a world car in order to fit the needs of Europe and Japan, it was smaller than its North American contemporaries in the midsize segment, being criticized for its reduced passenger space.
 Its acceleration, particularly the V6 engine models, lagged behind that of its rivals as well.

 The hatchback's liftback/notchback styling was considered a clever design to disguise it as a four-door saloon, as North Americans generally considered trunks more elegant than hatches.
 The estate had an early demise, but the hatchback was somewhat successful in Canada, especially in Québec, though it would not have a 2009 refresh, as both models were unpopular in the US.

+Motorsport

+For the 2013 Rolex Sports Car Series the Mazda6 was involved in the short lived Grand-Am GX series.
+Three cars were used, one racing under the number #70, being driven by Jonathan Bomarito, Marino Franchitti, Tom Long, Sylvain Tremblay, and James Hinchcliff, a VisitFlorida.com sponsored car using the number #00, driven by Tristan Nunez, Spencer Pigot, and Tristan Vautier, and Yojiro Terada, and the third car was driven under the #25, being driven by Andrew Carbonell, Tom Long, Rhett O’Doski, and Derek Whitis.
+The car was successful, albeit in a class with few other cars.
+The class they were driven in was the GX class, intended for cars using alternative fuels or alternative technologies.
+The class folded after one year, and was not carried onto the 2014 United SportsCar Championship.